rosell-dk/webp-convert/docs/converters.md

 This allows you to set any parameter available for cwebp in the same way as you would do when executing *cwebp*.
 You could ie set it to "-sharpness 5 -mt -crop 10 10 40 40".
 Read more about all the available parameters in [the docs](https://developers.google.com/speed/webp/docs/cwebp)

 #### final words on cwebp
-The `cwebp` binary has more options than we cared to implement.
-They can however easily be implemented, if there is an interest.
-View the options [here](https://developers.google.com/speed/webp/docs/cwebp).

 The implementation is based on the work of Shane Bishop for his plugin, [EWWW Image Optimizer](https://ewww.io).
 Thanks for letting us do that!

 See [the wiki](https://github.com/rosell-dk/webp-convert/wiki/Installing-cwebp---using-official-precompilations) for instructions regarding installing cwebp or using official precompilations.